 An essential key to achieving a goal is consistency.
-Whether you want to lose weight, get fitter or stay healthy, the same element is needed.
+Whether you want to lose weight, get fitter, gain muscle mass, acquire endurance, or stay healthy, the same element is needed.
 Consistency means to adhere or stick to a principle or course, to show uniformity.
 Being consistent means staying on the path and keep doing what you set up to do regularly.
-Let’s see 11 Tips to Stay Consistent with Exercise
+Here are some important tips to stay consistent with exercise.

 The following are some concrete tips to help you stay consistent with exercise:

 Establish achievable short-term and long-term goals.
 Connect your goal to something significant so it takes root deep within you.
 Proceed to write down the reasons why you want that goal, your pain points, and the foreseen benefits for you and others when you achieve the goal.